rust-lang/rust/active/0000-associated-items.md

 #### Via a `TYPE_SEGMENT` prefix

-> The following text is unchanged from the
+> The following text is *slightly changed* from the
 > [UFCS RFC](https://github.com/rust-lang/rfcs/pull/132).

 When a path begins with a `TYPE_SEGMENT`, it is a type-relative path.
 If this is